 - Anything matching

-*.sqlite, big PNGs) bloat history. - Migrations, schema changes, or anything under
+*.sqlite, big PNGs) bloat history permanently. - Migrations, schema changes, or anything under

-infra/andterraform/- human review required. - Generated files that already have a script (
+infra/andterraform/.
+Human review required. - Generated files that already have a build script (

 Recommended workflow

 stage -> agent proposes message -> human reads diff -> human commits -> human pushes.
-The agent never owns the final git push on a branch that has a PR open.
-For solo branches, you can let it push - but require it to print the remote name and branch name before doing so, so you catch a typo before it lands.
+The agent never owns the final git push on a branch with an open PR.
+For solo branches, you can let it push, but require it to print the remote name and branch name first, so you catch a typo before it lands.

 FAQ

-git rebase? - Allow on local feature branches; forbid on anything that’s been pushed and shared.
-Put this inAGENTS.md. - Can the agent write the PR body too? - Yes, but treat it like a draft - the agent doesn’t know which reviewer cares about which detail.
+Can the agent write the PR body too?
+Yes, but treat it as a draft.
+The agent doesn’t know which reviewer cares about which detail.

-git reset --soft HEAD~1keeps the changes staged,git reset --hard HEAD~1discards them.
-Push hasn’t happened yet if you followed the rules above. - Does this slow things down? - The first week, yes.
+Does this slow things down?
+The first week, yes.
 By week three the agent has learned your style and review takes 10-15 seconds per commit.

 Common mistakes